-Computer Networking is all about moving data
+Networking is all about moving data

-- The way in which data movement is controlled is a key characteristic of the network architecture - The Internet protocol passed all controls to the end systems, and treated the network as a passive switching environment - But that was many years ago, and since then we have seen the deployment of active middleware in networks and control traffic flows - All this is changing again as we see a what could well be a new generation of flow control algorithms being adopted in the Internet - Lets look at one of the more interesting initiatives: Bottleneck Bandwidth and Round-Trip Time (BBR)
+- The way in which data movement is controlled is a key characteristic of the network architecture - The Internet Protocol architecture passed all controls to the end systems, and treated the network as a passive packet switching environment - All this is changing again as we see a what could well be a new generation of flow control algorithms being adopted in the Internet

-Let's talk about speed
+Let's talk about speed...

 - How fast can we push a single session to move data through the network?

 - Session speed is the result of a combination of:

 - available transmission speeds,

 - transmission bit error rate,

+- packet sizes

+- switching capacity

+- end-to-end latency,

-- end-to-end latency and
+- host buffer size and

 - protocol efficiency

 - All of these factors are critical